Best boots for railroad workers — EH-rated, waterproof work boots built for wet ballast, diesel film, tie plates, ladders, and long yard shifts.

 Women’s fit tips?

-Choose women’s-specific lasts for heel hold/arch shape.
+Choose women’s-specific lasts for heel hold and arch shape.
 If between sizes, go up ½ for toe-cap clearance with thicker socks.

 Are EH and SD the same?